xobs/xoblogs/_posts/rpi/2012-08-29-setting-up-the-environment.md

 replace the kernel, you replace that file.
 Rather straightforward, but it requires you to pull the SD card out of the Pi, plug it into a computer, copy the file, and move it back.
-That's a lot of effort, and requires movement.
+That's a lot of effort, and requires physical movement.

-Fortunately, the kernel comes with kexec, so it's possible to load a new kernel without rebooting.
+Fortunately, the kernel comes with kexec enabled, so it's possible to load a new kernel without rebooting.
 That makes development oh so much easier.
-First, ensure the kexec program is installed:
+To take advantage of it, first ensure the kexec program is installed:

     root@raspberrypi:~# apt-get install kexec-tools
     Reading package lists...
 Done